1Hive/wiki-gardens/background/garden-framework.md

 3. Well-reasoned [cryptoeconomic incentives](https://1hive.gitbook.io/celeste/keepers/dispute-lifecycle) ensure that the keepers converge to the most reasonable outcome for the dispute.

-4. It’s important to note that Celeste can be used to rule on disputes arising over _any_ human readable English document that allows for the possibility for subjective outcomes, not just a Covenant.
+4. It’s important to note that Celeste can be used to rule on disputes arising over _any_ human readable English document that allows for the possibility of subjective outcomes, not just a Covenant.
 For example, you could use it to decide on whether work, as outlined in a funding proposal, was actually completed or not.

 5. Celeste acts as a check on the power of _all_ individuals – even highly-trusted community members.
 In doing so, it protects the long-term integrity of the DAO.